kannanvijayan-zz/Thoughts/binjs_part1.md

 With no type checking, JS requires much lighter verification of loaded code than Java.
-Only syntax checking is needed, so even though JS ships a much higher-level source format that's harder to parse than Java's class files, per-byte work of loading source is much lower.
+Only syntax checking is needed, so even though JS ships a much higher-level source format that's harder to parse than Java's class files, the per-byte work of verifying the source is much lower.

 However, JS's text syntax forces the parser to tokenize the source (split it up into atomic "words"), and then re-construct, in memory, the logical structure